Delving into Latent Spectral Biasing of Video VAEs for Superior Diffusability: Introduction

-Based on LCR and LMR, we train a \textbf{Spectral-Structured VAE (SSVAE)} that significantly improves diffusability, as shown in Fig.~\ref{fig:teaser}.
-We summarize our contributions as the following: \begin{itemize} \item We present the first detailed statistical analysis of the latent space in video VAEs, revealing two spectral properties that are crucial for generative training: a spatio-temporal frequency spectrum biased toward low frequencies, and a channel eigenspectrum dominated by few modes.
-Our findings provide new insights into the underlying mechanisms of existing methods and offer actionable design targets for regularization. \item We propose Local Correlation Regularization (LCR) to bias latents toward low frequencies, and Latent Masked Reconstruction (LMR) to promote few-mode bias and decoder robustness to noise.
+Based on LMR and LCR, we train a \textbf{Spectral-Structured VAE (SSVAE)} that significantly improves diffusability, as shown in Fig.~\ref{fig:teaser}.
+We summarize our contributions as the following: \begin{itemize} \item We present the first detailed statistical analysis of the latent space in video VAEs, revealing two spectral properties that are crucial for generative training: a channel eigenspectrum dominated by few modes, and a spatio-temporal frequency spectrum biased toward low frequencies.
+Our findings provide new insights into the underlying mechanisms of existing methods and offer actionable design targets for regularization. \item We propose Latent Masked Reconstruction (LMR) to promote few-mode bias and decoder robustness to noise, and Local Correlation Regularization (LCR) to bias latents toward low frequencies.
 Both are lightweight, backbone-agnostic, and easy to implement. \item Extensive experiments across diffusion backbones and parameter scales show that our training recipe substantially accelerates convergence by $3\times$ and improves video reward by $10\%$, consistently outperforming strong open-source VAE baselines for text-to-video. \end{itemize}